Monday, December 30, 2013

 Monday, December 16, 2013

-Teaching the Boston Tea Party
+Teaching About the Boston Tea Party

 Today marks the 240th anniversary of the Boston Tea Party.
 This historical event is often credited as being the spark that set off the American Revolution.
 This evening many Bostonians will participate in the annual re-enactment of the Tea Party starting at the Old South Meeting House and ending up at Griffin's Wharf (we can talk about historical accuracies of the new Boston Tea Party Museum some other time).